Nogent–Le Perreux station

 Nogent–Le Perreux (/fr/) is a French railway station in Nogent-sur-Marne, Val-de-Marne.
 It is served by RER E.

 Station

 The station is at kilometric point 16.260 of the Paris-Est–Mulhouse-Ville railway.
-It opened as a RER station in 1999; it bears the name of Nogent-sur-Marne and Le Perreux-sur-Marne.
+It opened as an RER station in 1999; it bears the name of Nogent-sur-Marne and Le Perreux-sur-Marne.
 It is served by RER E trains running on the E4 branch.

 Service

 The station is served in both directions by one train every 15 minutes off-peak, during peak times and at evening.
 More than 79 trains to and 78 trains to and (at evening) call at the station.

 Connections

 Several buses stop near the station: